 Other relevant publications

 Traditional roofing has a vocabulary of unfamiliar technical terms for materials and techniques.
 You can download 'The Glossary of Stone Slate Roofing' from the Stone Roofing Association's website.
-This short publication explains the terms used in stone roofing and illustrates many of them.
+This short publication explains the terms used in slate and stone roofing and illustrates many of them.

 The English Stone Forum have published the papers from a conference held on England's stone built heritage.
 The papers cover the historic use of stone, conservation practice, supply of stone, and planning issues associated with the use of indigenous stone.
 A copy of the publication can be obtained via the English Stone Forum website.